Losing Speed, Tropical Storm Florence Will Continue Slowly Through The Carolinas

 FEMA has rolled out a "rumor-control webpage" to combat misinformation and unfounded rumors.
 Contrary to whispers, "all service animals are allowed in shelters," reads one post.
 "FEMA does not have authority to issue or enforce evacuation orders," reads another.

-In New Bern, N.C., a town that sits between two rivers, rescuers have pulled more than 200 people from their homes to safer ground, as of Saturday morning.
-Dana Outlaw, the town's mayor, told NPR there had been 1,200 requests to 911 on Friday in 12 hours.
+In New Bern, N.C., a town that sits between two rivers, rescuers have pulled more than 200 people from their homes to safer ground as of Saturday morning.

+Dana Outlaw, the town's mayor, told NPR that there had been 1,200 requests to 911 on Friday in 12 hours.
 "That's very unusual. ...
 We did everything we could to make residents aware of how dangerous this storm was going to be," she said.

-Craven County, where New Burn is located, issued a mandatory evacuation order.
+Craven County, where New Bern is located, issued a mandatory evacuation order.

 NPR's Brakkton Booker reports that much of the city remains under water.
 Some neighborhoods are only accessible by boat.
 Some residents stayed despite Tuesday's evacuation order, unable to afford hotels or transport elderly family members.